MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/overview.md

 ## Next step

-[Development using the Common Data Model](development-common-data-model.md): Describes the CDM in more depth, discusses use cases for creating new data in the CDM or transforming your existing data into CDM, and also discusses programming interfaces and capabilities.
+[How to use the Common Data Model](use-common-data-model.md): Describes the CDM in detail, and provides information about how you can use the Common Data Model.